SLNC-DIMP/Cinch2/README.md

 Funding for the CINCH: Capture, Ingest, & Checksum tool was made possible through an IMLS Sparks!
 Ignition grant.

-License:  CINCH and CINCH2 are released under the Unlicense (http://unlicense.org/)
+License:  CINCH2 is released under the Unlicense (http://unlicense.org/) Individual gems maintain their own licenses, generally MIT.
+One exception is Sidekiq which is licensed under the LGPLv3.
+Commercial use of Sidekiq requires the purchase of a license.
 -------------------------
 Requirements

 * Currently Cinch2 will only run on *nix systems
-* Ruby 1.9.2+
+* Ruby 1.9.3+
 * Rails 3.2.* (We use 3.2.7)
 * MySQL or SQLite3
 * ClamAV
+* Redis
 * ImageMagick 6.3.5+
 * Ghostscript
 * libcurl 7.5+
+* Apache Tika

 Recommended, but not required: